pjrigali/Call-Of-Duty-Warzone-Analysis/README.md

 Research and Analysis into sbmm and tracking personal stats

-To build, need a creds.py with:
+To build, need a creds.py inside Utils, with:

     {username: 'your email address',
     password: 'your password',